Fort Hays State University > About FHSU > Academic Divisions > College of Arts and Sciences > Department of Geosciences > Events & Activities

 Know which event you are looking for and need more information?
 Here are a few helpful shortcuts to pages with more information on specific events: Earth Science Week (ESW), ESW Photography Contest, Geography Awareness Week, GIS Day

 Earth Science Week - The American Geological Institute established Earth Science Week in 1998 to raise awareness of the geosciences and their importance to society.
 It is supported by the US Geological survey, NASA, NOAA, the National Park Service, and the AAPG Foundation.
-“Discovering Careers in the Earth Sciences” is the theme this year, which will be held October 14-20.
 Every year, FHSU Geosciences hosts a Photography Contest for Earth Science Week, with photos based on the earth science subjects of ecology, geology, water, weather, and a special category reflecting the annual theme.
-Deadline for photo submissions is October 22, 2012, at noon.
+Deadline for 2013 photo submissions is October 21, at noon.
 Other exciting activities will be hosted throughout the month of October!

 FHSU Science Day - November 12.
 Science Day is a chance for area high school students to explore the world of science through various activities.
 Activities in the Geosciences Department in the past have included: a fossil dig in which students will use scientific principles to search for and excavate relics of ancient organisms, the use of satellite images to identify several different types of human and artificial features based on location and appearance, and a chance to get wet and dirty while exploring the interrelationship of physical geology and geography.
 All activities are designed to engage students in exploring our fascinating Earth.

 Geography Awareness Week- This national event is celebrated on the FHSU Campus the third week of November each year by the Department of Geosciences with a series of activities and events to help raise awareness of the importance of geo-literacy and geo-education.